chotchki/feophant/README.md

 I'm going to wire up simple query support into psql and see what happens with a query.

+Wired up and discovered I need to at least support a semi colon command terminator.

 **Path to 0.8**

 Implement unique indexes.
 Inserts should fail on violations.